How to Enable Contrib and Non-Free on Debian Linux

 Additionally, confirm non-free-firmware by checking a firmware package such as Intel WiFi:

-The Installed or Candidate line should show the non-free-firmware pocket instead of an unavailable status, confirming firmware packages are reachable.
+The Candidate line should show a version from the non-free-firmware component instead of showing (none), confirming firmware packages are reachable:

 Troubleshooting Common Issues